EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 <h3>Explore hyperparameters (one hidden layers)</h3>

 Here I explore the effects of *activation* function and the number of nodes in a network with **one hidden layer**.
 Hyperparameters for other arguments are assigned based on the best model from above.
+The range of hyperparameters I examined are listed below, but I won't repeat the code for obtaining the F1 scores.

 ```python
 # Parameters